rcullito/ground/README.md

 # n

-N makes it simple to deal with conditional logic in the midst of threading expressions.
+n makes it simple to deal with conditional logic in the midst of threading expressions.

 <img src="http://www.csstoday.com/UploadFiles/Multimedia/2015/4/201504161045388080.jpg"
  alt="Along the river" height="250" />